 - Do not smoke.
 Cluster headaches are more common among smokers.
-Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
-They still contain nicotine.
-Ask your healthcare provider for information if you currently smoke and need help quitting.
+Ask your healthcare provider for information if you currently smoke and need help to quit.
+E-cigarettes or smokeless tobacco still contain nicotine.
+Talk to your healthcare provider before you use these products.

 - Do not drink alcohol during a cluster period.
 Alcohol triggers more headaches during cluster periods.

 - Do not travel between altitudes.
 Altitude changes can trigger headaches.
 Do not fly on an airplane or travel between places with high and low altitudes.

 - Set a regular sleep schedule.
 Go to sleep and wake up at the same times each day.
 Changes in sleep patterns may trigger cluster headaches.